ajency/VV-updated/wp-content/plugins/rotatingtweets/readme.txt

 `<?php echo do_shortcode( "[rotatingtweets screen_name='your_twitter']" ) ?>`

-= How can I pull information from two accounts into one widget = The easiest way is to use a search term like `'from:account1 OR from:account2'`.
-There's a list of advanced Twitter search options at https://support.twitter.com/articles/71577-using-advanced-search
+= How can I pull information from two accounts into one widget = The easiest way is to list more than one account in the 'Twitter name' box in the widget or use something like `screen_name = 'account1 account2'` in the shortcode.

 = How often does the plug-in call Twitter =
 In most cases, each use (or "instance") of this plug-in gets data from Twitter every 2 minutes.
 The exception is when two or more instances share the same settings (screen name etc.), in which case they share the same data rather than each calling it separately.